waml-lang/waml/README.md

 ### if & unless

 The `if` and `unless` optional attributes can be specified in a Step to perform conditional execution.

-Pass in a Javascript expression that returns a boolean like so:
+> Pass in a Javascript expression that returns a `boolean`.

 ```yaml
 - click: